FrickTob/Full-Stack-ECommerce-Site/readme.md

-Welcome to my full stack ecommerce website.
-This site is created using django to create a RESTful backend API and database management which powers a React frontend.
+Welcome to my full stack ecommerce website!
+This site is created using django to create a RESTful backend API and for database management.
+This supports an interactive React Frontend which features cookie management to deliver persistent data storage without need for a user account.